MicrosoftDocs/visualstudio-docs/docs/ide/reference/encapsulate-field-vb.md

 ---
-title: "Encapsulate field - Refactoring (Visual Basic) | Microsoft Docs" ms.custom: ""
+title: "Refactor a field to a property in Visual Basic | Microsoft Docs" ms.custom: "" ms.date: "12/14/2016" ms.reviewer: ""
-ms.date: "12/14/2016"
-ms.reviewer: ""